jhguzmanj/fem-nft-card/my-solution/read.md

-This folder contains my solution:
+This folder contains the screenshot of my solution to Frontend Mentor NFT Card Component Challenge
-- html file
-- css file
-- solution_screenshots folder